BartoszWaracki/tbd-workshop-1/README-phase-2b.md

-0. The goal of phase 2b is to perform benchmarking/scalability tests of sample three-tier lakehouse solution.
+0. The goals of phase 2b is to perform benchmarking/scalability tests of sample three-tier lakehouse solution.

 1. In main.tf, change machine_type at: